 Do you craft?
-Our Textile Crafts course will offer the opportunity to blend a love of crafting and textiles together to create unique creative textile projects.
+Our Textile Arts course will offer the opportunity to blend a love of crafting and textiles together to create unique creative textile projects.
 Sewing machines will be used for some projects, but no prior experience with a sewing machine is necessary.
-Topics will include fabric toys, personal gifts, home décor, yarn crafts, quilting, textile embellishment, and upcycling.
+Topics vary each year but typically include a mix of the following: fabric toys, personal gifts, home décor, yarn crafts (knitting/crochet), quilting, textile embellishment, and upcycling.
 Let your creativity flow in this hands-on, exciting new take on Textiles!
 Students are welcome to take this course throughout grade 9-12 as new projects will be offered every year.

 FAMILIES AND SOCIETY 10